 - I was really confused and skipped it, but I knew that I probably only really needed to answer 2/3 of the questions in order to qualify for the special prize anyway.

-- I had met up with Mom, Kellie, and Jonathan in some sort of shared hostel partway through my USA trip, and although it wasn’t our “home’, we were staying there for a bit.
+- I had met up with Mom, Kel, and Jon in some sort of shared hostel partway through my USA trip, and although it wasn’t our “home’, we were staying there for a bit.
 I was also in touch with many of my Dunman High friends and Discordia friends through phone chat programs.

 - Several stories that I don’t quite remember played out here, but the very last bit had me turning depressed, and I started to colour my surroundings grey.
 I did this by touching something with a colour that wasn’t grey, and selecting grey from a popup menu — this changed all instances of that colour around me to grey.